 A reconnaissance trip to the area with GPS found us a put-in place where we could launch – no easy task as this Kalahari “desert” was knee-deep and chest-deep in green grass after the good rains.
-We returned the next day with two vehicles and four yellow kayaks and set off on the beautiful river, flowing nicely between overhanging trees: Paradise, with plants, flowers, grasses and birds all putting on a spectacular show.
+We returned the next day with two vehicles, four yellow plastic expedition kayaks and lunch, and set off on the beautiful river, flowing nicely between overhanging trees.
+It was my idea of Paradise!
+Green green everywhere, with plants, flowers, grasses and birds all putting on a spectacular show.

 everything was green –

 Five Giant Eagle Owls peering down at us blinking their pink eyelids from one thorn tree – that was special!
 As was a big green snake, I guessed over 2m long that came towards me on the bank as I drifted towards it.
 I was amazed it kept coming.
 When my kayak’s prow beached it still came on up to about a metre away, grabbed a small shrub in its mouth and only then beat a hasty retreat.
 A Kalahari Vegetarian Viper?
 I was thinking till I heard a loud hiss and saw the big flap-necked chameleon he had caught (together with some leaves) in his mouth.
 I had missed seeing a chameleon in that tiny green shrub!
 My guess is he was an Angolan Green Snake.